Atlas Logo

 Sample details

-The Oxford Biobank is a random, population-based collection of over 7,000 healthy Oxfordshire residents aged 30-50 years at recruitment.
+The Oxford Biobank is a random, population-based collection of over 8,000 healthy Oxfordshire residents aged 30-50 years at recruitment.
 Participants were recruited via lists of Oxfordshire residents registered with a local general practitioner, with invitation letters subsequently sent out.
+All participants completed detailed baseline characterisation, beginning in 1999, and selected participants were invited to a second visit at varying time periods.
 In 2015, OBB also recruited a cohort of participants with Type 2 Diabetes Mellitus aged 25-75 years.

 Study design